Notes on the Geography of Indonesia: Bali

 Bali's main airport, at Denpasar, has a capacity of about five million international passengers annually.
 The tourists pretty much stick to themselves, however, in a beach-oriented enclave developed for them near the airport.
 The magic of Bali lies not in those beaches, however, but in the island's agricultural landscape and in the rituals associated with the rice crop that dominates it.

 A travel agency in Ubud.
 At least some of the tourists venture away from Denpesar on the Bukit peninsula to visit Ubud, which lies on the apron of volcanic soil that spreads south from the island's central volcanoes.

-The signs are suggestive of Bali's importance in the tourism industry worldwide.
-Of course no American airline flies to Indonesia, although as the sign suggests Continental used to, via Guam.
+These signs are suggestive of Bali's importance in the tourism industry worldwide.
+No American airline flies to Indonesia, although as the sign suggests Continental once did, via Guam.
 Among European carriers, the only one coming to Bali is KLM, which makes perfect sense, given the historical connection.

 Irrigation water is essential to the development of the island's rice crop.
 Not surprisingly, water is sometimes treated with veneration, as in this spring, at Pura Tirta Empul, near Tampaksiring.

 Unchecked, water on these volcanic aprons cuts precipitous channels, in this case a channel working its way upstream as a waterfall erodes headward.